Order-Optimal Sequential 1-Bit Mean Estimation in General Tail Regimes: Estimator and Upper Bound

-Thus, when $k > 3$, the distribution is inherently a member of $\mathcal{D}(3, \lambda, \sigma)$.
-Consequently, for any distribution with ``very light'' tails (e.g., $k \gg 3$), our estimator can safely process the samples using an ``operative'' moment parameter of $3$.
+Thus, when $k > 3$, any distribution in $\mathcal{D}(k, \lambda, \sigma)$ is also a member of $\mathcal{D}(3, \lambda, \sigma)$.
+Consequently, for any distribution with ``very light'' tails (e.g., sub-Gaussian), our estimator can safely process the samples using an ``operative'' moment parameter of $3$.
 Therefore, without loss of generality, we assume the moment parameter satisfies $k \in (1, 3]$ for the rest of the paper.
 This will be convenient for the analysis in Appendix~\ref{appendix: proof of main result}, ensuring that $k$-dependent constants (e.g., $2^k$) remain suitably bounded. \end{remark}